Updated Jan 2019

 - Touch Rugby Mini-tournament (£150)

-My next challenge is completing the Reading Half Marathon in March 2018 along with plans to support local charities and groups...more details to come.
+My next challenge is completing the Reading Half Marathon in March 2018 along with plans to support local charities and groups, quiz nights and raffles.
 I'm also in progress of putting together my own Dedicated Homeward Bound Website to follow my story in detail

 Now as many people know I am a very practical person, who works extremely well with both men and women in the construction industry.
 I want to assure everyone that by no means am I saying women are better than men, I am all about equality to both sides.
 However, women are currently under represented in the construction sector.
 This is a statistical FACT.